playgen/SUGAR-SocialGamification/doc/features/game.md

 ## Examples
 * Create a game

-	Creating a game using the <xref:PlayGen.SUGAR.Client.GameClient>'s Create function, passing a <xref:PlayGen.SUGAR.Contracts.GameRequest> object as the parameter.
-This example will be used to create a game with the name "Thrones" and store its Id from the returned <xref:PlayGen.SUGAR.Contracts.GameResponse>.
+	Creating a game using the <xref:PlayGen.SUGAR.Client.GameClient>'s Create function, passing a <xref:PlayGen.SUGAR.Contracts.Shared.GameRequest> object as the parameter.
+This example will be used to create a game with the name "Thrones" and store its Id from the returned <xref:PlayGen.SUGAR.Contracts.Shared.GameResponse>.

 ```cs
 		public SUGARClient sugarClient = new SUGARClient(BaseUri);